 Always check with your child and look through his/her backpack every night to see if there is a notice that has been sent home for parents/guardians.
 These notices are very important.
-Please look for the Monthly Parent Calendar during the first week of every month, because it will contain updated school information and calendared events.
 Please read the school marquee located at the front of the school each day as you drive by.
 It will remind you of upcoming minimum days and activities.

-Trapp will also be using Blackboard and the "remind" app to help get messages out to parents.
+Trapp will also be using Blackboard and the "Remind" app to help get messages out to parents.
 To get "text" notifications please text the following "@kae978" to 81010, you do not need to have the app in order to receive text messages from remind.
 We also post flyers on our Instagram page- "trapptimberwolves".